rsabec/rsabec.github.io/_posts/2025-07-28-Basic-Bread-NoKnead.markdown

 # -Preheat oven to 375℉ -

-	Set rack to the lowe third of the oven
+	Set rack to the lower third of the oven

 # -Roll Larger dough pirce to a 13 inch round 1/4 inch thick